jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
-We investigated whether transcranial direct current stimulation (tDCS) with an electric current lower than 0.5mA can alter the activity of the default mode network (DMN) in the brain.
-We applied group independent component analysis (ICA) and

-Demonstrated frontopolar tDCS alters the intrinsic coactivation of regions within DMN

-Currently exploring the effects and safety of tDCS on enhancing adolescents’ cognitive abilities, such as attentional allocation and memory
+We investigated whether transcranial direct current stimulation (tDCS) with an electric intensity lower than 0.5mA can influence the activity of the default mode network (DMN) in the brain.
+We applied group independent component analysis (ICA) and found the low-intensity tDCS altered the intrinsic co-activation of brain regions within DMN.
+We also conducted A/B tests and usability studies of a novel tDCS device and examined its effects and safety on enhancing young adults' cognitive abilities, with a particular focus on attentional allocation and memory.
  </div>
 </div>
 <br>